 But the question arises Does the team earns the velocity credit?

-But in case of splitting the user story then take the credit of points burned for the work completed and let the remaining points for the unfinished work in the next sprint.
-This just boosts up the team’s morale as they have been given the points for the work completed and efforts they have put in.
+But in case of splitting the user story, then take the credit of points burned for the work completed and let the remaining points for the unfinished work in the next sprint.
+This just boosts the team’s morale as they have been given points for the work completed and the efforts they have put in.

-I am a bit reluctant in taking this decision.
-Take your call based on discussion.
+I am a bit reluctant to take this decision.
+Take your call based on the discussion.

 SAFe (Scaled Agile framework) helps businesses address the significant challenges of developing and delivering enterprise-class software and systems in the shortest sustainable lead time.